adamperkowski/adamperkowski/README.md

 Discord • @xx0a_q
 #### [Donate](https://adamperkowski.github.io/donate)

-###### If you like my work, please consider following me, starring and sharing with other fellow open source enthusiasts.
+###### If you like my work, please consider following me, ⭐-ring and sharing with other fellow open source enthusiasts.